-Figure 8 shows the performance of the greedy algorithm for maximization of mutual information, with a strawman alternative.
-Random algorithms selects a random feature at each step.
-The greedy strategy clearly outperforms the alternative by reaching higher mutual information gains with fewer features, but it still selects a large number of features (around 20-30 features before it levels off).
+Figure 8 shows the performance of the greedy algorithm for maximization of mutual information (with two variants that select a different feature in case of ties), with a few other strawman alternatives.
+The greedy strategy clearly outperforms the alternatives by reaching higher mutual information gains with fewer features, but it still selects a large number of features (around 20-30 features before it levels off).
 This means that this method produces explanations that are too large, and unlikely to be useful for human understanding.